-15. The SMC is required, by law, to furnish a copy of the complaint, accompanying SD and supporting documents to the doctor(s).
-The IC/CC may also access your medical records as part of the investigations, though all documents before the IC/CC (including your complaint and medical records) will be kept confidential and only be disclosed to the doctor(s) being complained against and any other person who may be called upon to assist in the investigation of the case, such as an expert witness.
+17. The SMC is required, by law, to furnish a copy of the complaint, accompanying SD and supporting documents to the doctor(s).
+The IC/CC may also access your medical records as part of the investigation, though, all documents before the IC/CC (including your complaint and medical records) will be kept confidential and will only be disclosed to the doctor(s) being complained against and any other person who may be called upon to assist in the investigation of the case, such as a medical expert witness.